You'll find lots of information on the Orienteering USA website.

 A QR code is a way of entering a web address into your phone's browser.
 Reading a QR code is generally as simple as pointing your phone's camera at the "mottled square" symbol (and maybe clicking a prompt to visit the encoded website).

-Test your phone on this QR code, which will load the NEOC homepage in your phone's browser:
+Scan this QR code.
+It will load the NEOC homepage in your phone's browser:

 by Lydia O’Connell, age 10